Case Study

 The Configurable Workflow Shipped Working

 Story 671 covers the requirement-graph projector with seventeen criterion-level specs.
 A ProjectConfiguration row carries require_specs, require_reviews, require_tests, spec_validation, and qa_validation per project.
-Toggle require_specs off and the spec nodes drop out cleanly.
+The knobs gate module specs, spec reviews, and unit tests.
+BDD specs are not configurable; they are the spine of the default loop.
+Toggle require_specs off and the module-spec nodes drop out of the graph cleanly.
 Toggle require_reviews off and implementation splices onto the spec-valid edge directly.
 Toggle them on and off and the graph round-trips.
 The configurable per-component workflow stopped being a slogan the moment seventeen tests landed against it.

 Three Amigos Caught Real Ambiguity

 Story 678 (multi-tenancy) is the cleanest example.
 The agent ran the Three Amigos protocol, surfaced four open questions about agency-vs-individual UX instead of guessing, and parked them on the story.
 I answered in plain English.
-The agent then added a new rule capturing the product decision I had just made ("agency accounts are admin-provisioned only, no self-service") plus a matching scenario, and only then closed out the readiness gate.
-Without the gate, that ambiguity would have flowed straight into BDD specs.
+The agent then added a new rule capturing the product decision I had just made (agency accounts are admin-provisioned only, no self-service) plus a matching scenario, and only then closed out the readiness gate.
+Story 679 (the agency client dashboard) ran the same protocol roughly seven minutes after 678 wrapped.
+The pattern repeats.

 Boundary Protection Installed Clean On First Run

 On May 1 the spex_boundary_ready task ran for the first time on Market My Spec.
-It installed two framework Credo checks (deny stdlib calls and direct send/2 from inside specs), generated a project-local Credo deny list by reading architecture/proposal.md and naming seven internal contexts (Repo, Mailer, Vault, Users, Integrations, McpAuth, Skills), scaffolded the curated fixtures bridge, and wrote the project BDD plan.
+It installed two framework Credo checks (deny stdlib calls and direct send/2 from inside specs), generated a project-local Credo deny list by reading architecture/proposal.md and naming the internal contexts (Repo, Mailer, Vault, Users, Integrations, McpAuth, Skills), scaffolded the curated fixtures bridge, and wrote the project BDD plan.
 Four artifacts in one task, zero hand-edits.
+The deny list grew naturally as Engagements, Agencies, and the analytics-admin server landed; every new context was named explicitly, every fixture passed through the bridge.

 Zero Prompts, Orchestration Only